 Did Your Favorite Brands Make the Naughty or Nice List This Year?

-December 23, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+December 23, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 Every day you make decisions between one brand and another; this restaurant, not that; this grocery store, instead of that one.
 Now, thanks to HRC’s 2014 Buyer’s Guide, you can easily identify brands that understand and honor the issues most important to you.
 By holding companies accountable, you can send a power message to businesses that LGBT inclusion is crucial to their bottom line.